John Wells (Royal Navy officer): Naval career

 Wells fought at the Battle of Ushant on 27 July 1778 under Keppel, and was promoted to lieutenant on 22 July 1779, having presumably served for some time as a midshipman.
 With the American Revolutionary War drawing to a close, Wells was promoted to commander on 1 June 1782 and in September was given command of the sloop HMS Raven on the Leeward Islands Station.
 On 7 January 1783 Raven was taken by the French frigates Nymphe and Concorde while sailing off Montserrat, and Wells was captured.

-Wells' period of captivity was only short, and on 1 March 1783 he was promoted to post captain.
+Wells' period of captivity was only short, and on 1 March 1783 he was promoted to captain.
 His first command was the frigate HMS Boreas on the Jamaica Station, which he was given in May.
 He paid her off in November but recommissioned her again later in the same month.
 He left Boreas in March 1784 when Captain Horatio Nelson assumed command.
 His next command came in February 1797 when he was given the newly commissioned ship of the line HMS Lancaster upon her conversion from an East Indiaman.
 Lancaster was sent to join the North Sea Fleet of Admiral Adam Duncan and was caught in the Nore Mutiny while fitting out.
 Lancaster was at the time anchored in Long Reach, near Gravesend, but despite not being at the Nore chose to support the mutineers there by following suit on 27 May.
 To escape the mutiny Wells climbed through one of Lancaster's gunports with the aid of two watermen.
 The crew began to regret their decision to mutiny and on 6 June Wells went on board and accepted their surrender in return for a full pardon for their actions.